ReactVision/nativevision.github.io/README.md

-This is the Home Page for the community organization that maintain Viro, open source developer platform for rapidly building AR/VR applications.
+This is the Home Page for the community organization that maintain Viro, an open source developer platform for rapidly building AR/VR applications.

 ## Resources